jupyter/jupyter_client/docs/kernel_providers.rst

             if not which('oblong-kernel'):
                 return  # Check it's available

-            # Two variants - for a real kernel, these could be different
+            # Two variants - for a real kernel, these could be something like
-            # environments
+            # different conda environments.
             yield 'standard', {
                 'display_name': 'Oblong (standard)',
                 'language': {'name': 'oblong'},